Legislative Tech Policy Manager

 • Be responsive to requests for support from policymakers and partners if they’re actively working on advancing policy

-• Work with Director of Tech Policy to develop and execute strategies to get policies enacted
+• Work with VP of Tech Policy to develop and execute strategies to get policies enacted

-• Provide additional support to Director of Tech Policy and Kapor organizations as needed
+• Provide additional support to VP of Tech Policy and Kapor organizations as needed

 Qualifications & Skills